population-research/uganda-covid/paper/uganda_covid_wber_publication.md

 In addition to government-imposed lockdowns, individuals may be ill, decide to self-isolate, or take other steps to avoid contact with others if they perceive a high risk of contracting COVID-19, which may increase food insecurity.
-To capture the severity of the COVID-19 situation, the
-$Cases$ variable measures the number of new COVID-19 cases per 100,000 persons in the 30 days before the household's survey date.
+To capture the severity of the COVID-19 situation, the $Cases$ variable measures the number of new COVID-19 cases per 100,000 persons in the 30 days before the household's survey date.
+Unfortunately, there is no information available on the number of COVID-19 cases at a more granular level than the country level.

 Although we do not include any household-level variables in the model, there are still three advantages to using a fixed effects model.